Haraprosad/task_flow/README.md

-# Time Tracking App - Flutter Mobile Developer Take-Home Challenge
+# Time Tracking App (Task Flow)

-Welcome to the time tracking app take-home challenge for the Flutter mobile developer position.
 This document outlines the functionalities implemented in the app and the rules and best practices followed during development.

 ## Functionalities Implemented